termite tenting pros and cons

 Tenting, or fumigation, is considered one of the most thorough solutions for eradicating termite colonies.
 The process involves enclosing the infested structure in a tent and releasing gas to penetrate the wood, killing termites throughout the building.
 While tenting can be highly effective in eliminating termites present at the time of treatment, its success in preventing future infestations depends on various factors such as the type of termites, extent of the infestation, and environmental conditions.

-See also Pros and Cons of Institutionalization
+See also Pros and Cons of American Interventionism

 Alternative methods like termite baiting systems offer a targeted approach by luring termites to consume poisoned bait stations.
 This method can be effective in eliminating termite colonies over time but may not provide immediate results like tenting.